jgamble/Games-Maze/README.md

 ./Build install
 ```

-# COPYRIGHT AND LICENSE
+## COPYRIGHT AND LICENSE

-Copyright (c) 2012 John M. Gamble.
-All rights reserved.
-This program is
+Copyright (c) 2018 John M. Gamble.

-free software; you can redistribute it and/or modify it under the same
+This program is free software; you can redistribute it and/or modify it
-terms as Perl itself.
+under the terms of either: the GNU General Public License as published
+by the Free Software Foundation; or the Artistic License.

+See http://dev.perl.org/licenses/ for more information.